-I had 4 kids in 5 yrs.
-My body and body image were a mess.
+I had 4 kids in 5 yrs and my body and body image were a mess.

-By His grace, I came to the point of truly wanting more of Jesus and less of me in all areas.
-And He began to move and show me that even as a Christian, I had no heart and body image connection.
+By God’s grace, I came to the point of truly wanting more of Jesus and less of me in all areas.
+He began to move and show me that even as a Christian, I had no heart and body image connection.

 God did an amazing work in my heart during those years to bring me to an understanding of my identity in Him.
 I knew my worth wasn’t dependent upon my outside appearance.
 I am valued, loved and cherished because of Christ in me.

 The pressure to lose the weight after each kid was too much for me.
 I gave up the scale for fear of not having the right heart.
 I didn’t want to end up measuring myself constantly.
 We haven’t owned a scale in years.

 Sometimes I want to control my weight but in the same breath, I don’t want to do anything about it.

-I try to convince myself I can be one who just eats whatever she wants and doesn’t worry about it.
+I try to convince myself I can be someone who just eats whatever she wants and doesn’t worry about it.

-And yes, in an instant, I can flip it all on its head and decide I want to micromanage all that I do with “quick loss diets” and make my goal only outward.
+And yes, in an instant, I can flip it all on its head and decide I want to be in control of it all with “quick loss diets” and make my goal only my outward appearance.